Torsion birational motives of surfaces and unramified cohomology

 (Unlike Theorem \ref{thm:vishik}, the last term is the unramified cohomology over $k$ and not over $K$.) \end{theorem}

 The proof of Theorem \ref{thm:tech-main} will be complete in \S \ref{sect:end} below.

 \begin{remark} In the situation of Theorem \ref{thm:tech-main}, we have a canonical isomorphism

 and this group is annihilated by the integer \eqref{eq:torsion-order-S}.
-To see this, it suffices to note that the degree map $\CH_0(S_K) \to \Z$ is split surjective (as $k$ is algebraically closed).
+To see this, it suffices to note that the degree map $\CH_0(S_K) \to \Z$ is split surjective (as $k$ is algebraically closed), and use Lemma \ref{lem:coh-surf} (4).
 As a special case where $K=k(T)$ for $T \in \SmProj$, we also have (see \eqref{eq:CH0-S})

 \end{remark}